Vagina and vulva in art: Cultural aspects

 The vagina represents a powerful symbol as the yoni in Hindu thought.
 Pictured is a stone yoni found in Cát Tiên sanctuary, Lam Dong, Vietnam.

 Various perceptions of the vagina have existed throughout history, including the belief that it is the center of sexual desire, a metaphor for life via birth, inferior to the penis, visually unappealing, inherently unpleasant to smell, or otherwise vulgar.

 Hinduism has created the symbol of the yoni, and this may indicate the value that Hindu society has given female sexuality and the vagina's ability to birth life.

 There have long been folklore traditions, such as the vagina loquens ("talking vagina") and the vagina dentata ("toothed vagina").

-The vagina has been known by many names, including the ancient word (now considered a vulgarism) "cunt", euphemisms ("lady garden"), slang ("pussy"), and derogatory epithets.
+The vagina has been known by many names, including the ancient word (since considered a vulgarism) "cunt", euphemisms ("lady garden"), slang ("pussy"), and derogatory epithets.
 Some cultures view the vulva as something shameful that should be hidden.
 For example, the term pudendum, the Latin term used in medical English for the external genitalia, literally means "shameful thing".